RDS

 7. Check the enabled box.

-8. Select the Server/Pool from the drop down.
+8. Select the Server/Pool from the dropdown.

-9. Click Save
+10. Click Save

 Users should now see the Workspace on their dashboard and be able to create sessions.